showyourwork/showyourwork/docs/faqs.rst

 You can now use ``paths.data``, ``paths.figures``, etc. as usual.

-Note that in rare cases, you might get bugs due to version differences between the 3 copies of |showyourwork| in play.
+Note that if you decide to take this approach, we recommend that you pin the version of ``showyourwork`` in ``environment.yml`` to the same version specified in the ``showyourwork.yml`` config file.
 See `this comment <https://github.com/showyourwork/showyourwork/issues/110#issuecomment-1156785408>`_ for a brief discussion.

 Using LaTeX fonts in matplotlib without installing LaTeX